What does an Enneagram 2 leader look like? An Enneagram 2 is naturally wired to help. What could go wrong?

 The song continues to describe a situation similar to our newly formed family of three.
 The song ends with the boy, now a father himself, declaring: “I hope I’m at least half the dad that he didn’t have to be.”

-In a way, this song described what I thought I had been looking for in life, a purpose.
+This song described what I thought I had been looking for in life, a purpose.
 I was going to be a father to the fatherless.
 I was going to be the rock, the helper for two people who needed me.
 This sounded like a job for an Enneagram 2 leader.

 The Enneagram 2: “The Helper”

 I recently finished “The Story of You” by Ian Morgan Cron.
 His latest book seems to be a unique approach, using the Enneagram to process our past stories.
-Stories form for each of us to address certain circumstances earlier in life.
-This processing helps us fact-check our old stories in the light of where we are currently in life.
+Stories form for each of us to address specific circumstances earlier in life.
+This processing helps us fact-check our old stories in light of where we are currently in life.
 While those stories may have been helpful in the past, they often no longer apply.
-Cron not only walks us through processing our past but also guides each type through rewriting our current story to align with our current circumstances and future goals.
+Cron not only walks us through processing our past but also guides each type through rewriting our current story to align with our present circumstances and future goals.